Chapter 5: Contract Support Execution - Processes, Policy, and Tools

 - Imputed interest

-- Availability of a servicing capability, especially for highly complex equipment (i.e., the ability of the equipment to be serviced by the government or other sources if it is purchased).
+- Availability of a servicing capability (the ability of the equipment to be serviced by the government or other sources if purchased), especially for highly complex equipment.

-Leases should be funded in accordance with DoD Financial Management Regulation (FMR) 7000.14-R (available at http://comptroller.defense.gov/fmr).
-Leases are either capital leases or operating leases.
-(FMR 7000.14-R, Volume 4, “Accounting Policy and Procedures,” Chapter 6, “Property, Plant, and Equipment,” Section 060206) Procurement funds are used for capital leases, which are essentially installment purchases of property.
-Note that if a lease is justified, a lease with option to purchase is the preferred acquisition method, as specified in FAR 7.402(b)(2).
+Leases—either capital or operating—should be funded in accordance with DoD Financial Management Regulation (FMR) 7000.14-R. Procurement funds are used for capital leases, which are essentially installment purchases of property.
+If a lease is justified, a lease with option to purchase is the preferred acquisition method (FAR 7.402(b)(2)).Back to Top

 Publication of contract actions.
-Pursuant to FAR Part 5.002, contracting officers are required to publicize contract actions to increase competition.
-To publicize contract actions, contracting officers should at least post in a public place a notice of all unclassified solicitations for goods and services to support the contingency operation.
-(FAR 5.101(a)(2)) In addition, contracting officers should advise potential vendors about all unclassified solicitations that have been released to request proposals and should encourage vendors to submit proposals.
+Pursuant to FAR 5.002, contracting officers are required to publicize contract actions to increase competition unless the contracting officer determines that an exception applies pursuant to FAR 5.202(a).
+The contracting officer’s determination must be filed accordingly.
+To publicize contract actions, CCOs should at least post in a public place a notice of all unclassified solicitations for goods and services to support the contingency operation.

-Synopsis of requirements in Federal Business Opportunities.
-A CCO can unilaterally decide that a particular requirement does not need to be synopsized in Federal Business Opportunities (FedBizOps) under 14 specific exceptions specified in FAR 5.202(a).
+Synopsis of requirements in FedBizOpps.
+A CCO can unilaterally determine that a particular requirement does not need to be synopsized in FedBizOpps under 14 specific exceptions (FAR 5.202(a)).
 In a contingency or humanitarian situation, the most commonly used exception applies when the proposed action will be made and performed outside the United States and its outlying areas and only local sources will be solicited.
 However, the CCO should carefully consider whether one of the other exceptions might apply to the proposed action before proceeding with a synopsis.
-Local contracting organization policies might require some form of posting or prior notification to potential offerors or bidders, even if the proposed action does not require a synopsis in FedBizOps.
+Local contracting organization policies might require some form of posting or prior notification to potential offerors or bidders, even if the proposed action does not require a synopsis in FedBizOpps.

 Oral solicitations.
-Oral solicitations or verbal requests for proposals (RFPs) are authorized when a written solicitation would delay the acquisition of supplies and services to the detriment of the government and a solicitation notice is not required under FAR 5.202 (such as perishable items, support of contingency operations, or other emergency situations).
+Oral solicitations or verbal requests for proposals (RFPs) can be of value in contingency environments, especially at the onset; however, they are rare.
+Oral solicitations are authorized when a written solicitation would delay the acquisition of supplies or services—such as perishable items, support of contingency operations, or other emergency needs—to the detriment of the government, and a solicitation notice is not required under FAR 5.202.
 This technique does not excuse the CCO from complying with all other statutory and regulatory requirements.
 Oral solicitations are typically a last resort because of potential associated problems, and they require immediate follow-up in writing.
 CCO documentation also must provide a sufficient rationale for the use of an oral solicitation.
-The contract file includes the following:

 - Justification for use of an oral solicitation